burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Language Rules

-## About Names Overloading in C/C++
+## Names Overloading

 In C and other programming languages, the same identifier can be associated with more than one object at a time.
 This situation is called *name overloading* or *name hiding*.
-In C++ (Take a look, for example, C++ 2003 Standard, chapter 13), this concept is introduced in the C language.
+In C++ ([6], chapter 13), this concept is introduced in the C language.

-It is an error to create two declarations of the same name in the same overload class in the same visibility block or at the top level.
+Next, creating two declarations of the same name in the same overload class in the same visibility block or at the top level is an error.

 | # | **Overloading class name**       | **Identifiers included in the class**                                                                         |
 |---|-----------------------------------|----------------------------------------------------------------------------------------------------------------|